Alejandra2254/holbertonschool-low_level_programming/README.md

 # Titulo del proyecto

-_ simple_shell is a project that consists of building a simple Unix shell replica, in order to obtain a deeper appreciation of how it works.
+'simple_shell' is a project that consists of building a simple Unix shell replica, in order to obtain a deeper appreciation of how it works.

 our simple shell will have the ability to:
 1. Initialize: when executing our program, it remains in an infinite loop that prints a prompt and is always ready to take any command.